stoflom/TextJaccardIndexWords/README.md

 ending in different punctuation, or different capitalization, in brackets, etc. are counted as distinct.

 The macro assumes the original text is in column D, the revised text in column E, and the Jaccard Index (%) will be added to column F of the row.
+The first row is assumed a heading row and is skipped.